Old World monkey: Habitat and distribution

 The Old World monkeys are native to Africa and Asia today, inhabiting numerous environments: tropical rain forests, savannas, shrublands, and mountainous terrain.
 They inhabited much of Europe during the Neogene period.

 Behaviour and ecology

 Diet

 Most Old World monkeys are at least partially omnivorous, but all prefer plant matter, which forms the bulk of their diet.
 Leaf monkeys are the most vegetarian, subsisting primarily on leaves, and eating only a small number of insects, while the other species are highly opportunistic, primarily eating fruit, but also consuming almost any food items available, such as flowers, leaves, bulbs and rhizomes, insects, snails, and even small vertebrates.
-The Barbary macaque's diet consists mostly of leaves and roots, though it will also eat insects and uses cedar trees as a water source.
+The Barbary macaque's diet consists mostly of leaves and roots, though it will also eat insects and use cedar trees as a water source.

 Reproduction

 Gestation in the Old World monkeys lasts between five and seven months.
 Births are usually single, although, as with humans, twins occur occasionally.
 The young are born relatively well-developed, and are able to cling onto their mother's fur with their hands from birth.
 Compared with most other mammals, they take a long time to reach sexual maturity, with four to six years being typical of most species.